5 TIPS FOR BETTER DIGESTION

 TOP 5 TIPS FOR BETTER DIGESTION

 First, what is fiber?
-Fiber is the difficult to digest portion of a plant, the “bulk” (either soluble or insoluble) that cannot be absorbed or digested by the body.
+Fiber is the difficult to digest portion of a plant, the “bulk” (either soluble or insoluble) or "roughage" that cannot be absorbed or digested by the body.
 Click here to read my fiber article!

 Dietary fiber refers to the undigested parts of plant-based foods that are natural to the plant.
 No digestive enzymes are produced by the body to break it down.
 This means it will bulk up your stool (make it more solid if you suffer from diarrhea) and will pass right through you.